cs-4241-2023/a3-persistence/README.md

 The goal of the application is to be able to have an account and be able to track your homework assignments and mark them as done.
+You can create accounts, login to old accounts and it will only display the assignments that belong to that account, however once you submit the assignments it displays the JSON of the assignments but I was unable to put them in the table.
 The challenges I faced were that I wasn't able to download many of packages at first but once I was able to I was able to get more parts working and I was also not able to add any assignments to the table.
 I used the water.css